Ban-Zhan/ComplexHeatmap-reference/book/04-a_list_of_heatmaps.md

-# Making A List of Heatmaps
+# A List of Heatmaps

 The main feature of **ComplexHeatmap** package is it supports to concatenate a list of heatmaps/annotations horizontally or vertically so that it makes it possible to visualize